little-world/rust-course/src/31-appendix-a-quick-reference.md

 Keep this appendix close as you write code.
 The patterns become muscle memory through repetition, but having a concise reference accelerates learning and prevents subtle mistakes.
 When you encounter unfamiliar territory, use these examples as starting points and refer back to the detailed chapters for deeper understanding.

-The Rust ecosystem thrives on shared conventions.
-By following these patterns, your code integrates seamlessly with libraries, tools, and the broader community.
-Write code that feels native to Rust, and the language's guarantees will work with you, not against you.